KamilLelonek/ruby-tuples/README.md

 ## Tests

-To run all tests from `test` directory execute `rake`, which has a default task that points to:
+To run all tests from `spec` directory execute:

-    bundle exec rake test
+    bundle exec rspec

 ## Contributing